-Size: largest 17.6 cm x 14.7 x 2.1 cm

-smallest $10 \times 8.8 \times 2.9 \text{ cm}$

-channel maximum 11.5 cm x 8.3 cm

-minimum 8.2 x 4.2 x .7 cm
+Size: largest 17.6 cm x 14.7 x 2.1 cm smallest 10 x 8.8 x 2.9 cm channel maximum 11.5 cm x 8.3 cm minimum 8.2 x 4.2 x .7 cm because of the nature of the material.
+The schist specimen does not have a channel, instead it has a wide ground band which extends across one face and only the higher surface irregularities within that band have been ground.

-General Characteristics: Three tablets, longer than wide, have a working area ground across one face.
-This area varies from a well-defined concave channel which probably was made before the tool was used to a crushed surface which evolved through use on another specimen.
+Ceneral Characteristics: Three tablets, longer than wide, have a working area ground across one face.
+This area varies from a welldefined concave channel which probably was made before the tool was used to a crushed surface which evolved through use on another specimen.
 One of the 3 tools is ground on the underside.
 The other 2 are unfinished and irregular on the underside.

-Use Area: The sandstone specimen has a well defined channel which is quite smooth: The metagreywacke specimen (Plate 5 a, b) has a shallower but broader channel and its surface is somewhat rougher because of the nature of the material.
-The schist specimen does not have a channel, instead it has a wide ground band which extends across one face and only the higher surface irregularities within that band have been ground.
+Use Area: The sandstone specimen has a well defined channel which is quite smooth: The metagreywacke specimen (Plate 5 $\underline{a}$ , $\underline{b}$ ) has a shallower but broader channel and its surface is somewhat rougher